China is deeply concerned over Japan's recent military, security moves: FM spokesperson

 Lin made the remarks at a regular news briefing when asked to comment on Japanese Prime Minister Sanae Takaichi's remarks at the parliament about Japan's principles of not to possess, produce or introduce nuclear weapons into its territory.

-Takaichi remained vague and ambiguous in her stance on the three non-nuclear principles, hinting at the possibility of abandoning them, Lin said, adding that this fully exposes Japan's significant and negative policy shift and sends a dangerous signal to the international community.
+Takaichi remained vague and ambiguous in her stance on the Three Non-Nuclear Principles, hinting at the possibility of abandoning them, and senior Japanese officials have even claimed that they do not rule out the introduction of nuclear submarines, Lin said.
+"This fully exposes Japan's significant and negative policy shift and sends a dangerous signal to the international community."

+During World War II, Japanese militarism launched wars of aggression, committed grave crimes against humanity, and brought profound sufferings to the region and the world, Lin said.

+In recent years, Japan has significantly adjusted its security policy, increasing its defense budget year by year, relaxing restrictions on arms exports, seeking to develop offensive weapons, and straying further down the wrong path of military expansion, he said.

 Photos